loomio/loomio_help/content/user_manual/threads/engaging_with_threads/index.md

 ## Comments and replies
 The most common activity in a thread is commenting.
+Comments are shared with everyone in the thread – usually this is just the members of your group.
 First look for **Comment** and your user photo (or initials).

 ![](comments_and_facilitation_box.png)
 _Make sure that Comment is highlighted, not Proposal or Poll._

 Write your comment and press **Post** to have your say.

 Replies are like comments except in that the author of the original comment will be notified of your reply.
-Click **reply** on the comment you would like to associate your comment with, as it will be nested underneath theirs by default.
+Click **reply** on the comment you would like to associate your comment with, as it will be nested underneath theirs – by default – in the thread in which you replied.

 You can reply to your _own_ comment in order to nest your reply underneath the comment.
 Click the three horizontal dots (**⋯**) to find **reply** in this case.